hapax/hapax.github.io/assets/simple-physics.md

 All the calculations can be done using high-school algebra, on the back of a napkin.
 No calculus required!
-And we will be doing *real physics*, culminating in a description of Brownian motion.
+Although there is whimsy and irreverence aplenty, we will be doing *real physics*, culminating in a description of Brownian motion.
-While there is whimsy and irreverence aplenty, I will try to avoid the cheap novelty that

 https://hapax.github.io/assets/circle-probs.pdf